Musculation

 Compound exercises

-Including movements like squats, deadlifts, and overhead presses in your daily routine goes a long way in strengthening your abs.
+Including movements like squats, deadlifts, and overhead presses in your daily routine goes a long way toward strengthening your core.
 These multi-joint exercises require continuous core stabilization.

 Alternation and periodization

-Varying your sessions and alternating between high-intensity periods and recovery phases helps prevent progression plateaus.
-Structures such as HIIT (High-Intensity Interval Training) can be a good complement to more strength-focused workouts.
+Varying your workouts and alternating between high-intensity periods and recovery phases helps prevent progression plateaus.
+Structures like HIIT (High-Intensity Interval Training) can be a good complement to more strength-focused workouts.

 The importance of nutrition

-A flat stomach and visible abs free of fat are not achieved only through sport; diet plays a fundamental role.
+A flat stomach and visible abs free of fat are not achieved only through exercise; diet plays a fundamental role.

 Avoid processed foods